lude-bri/libft_42_LP/README.md

 A library is a file containing a set of functions (pieces of code), variables, macros, etc., already implemented, and which can be used by the programmer in his program!

-Basically, whenever we use `#include`, we are informing the **preprocessor** to handle the contents of a specified file.
-In other words, we tell the computer to lookup that standard library (or dictionary, in our analogy) and read the following code according to the rules defined by the library!
+Whenever we use `#include`, we are informing the **preprocessor** to handle the contents of a specified file.
+In other words, we tell the computer to look up that standard library (or dictionary, in our analogy) and read the following code according to the rules defined by the library!

 The `#include` command allows two syntaxes:
 <ul>